italojsoliveira/virtual-reality-ontology/README.md

   <img src="https://raw.githubusercontent.com/pedropaulofb/resiliont/main/resources/logos/resiliont-logo-06.png" alt="Logo" style="width:500px">
 </p> -->

- [OnBehaVR](https://github.com/italojsoliveira/virtual-reality-ontology) is a core ontology that aims to provide a characterization of the user behaviour in a virtual reality environment by leveraging the Unified Foundational Ontology (UFO) and OntoUML modelling language.
-OnBehaVR intends to structure domain information so that data from different sources can be explained and, therefore, represented and integrated.
+ [OnBehaVR](https://github.com/italojsoliveira/virtual-reality-ontology) is a core ontology that aims to characterize user behaviour in a virtual reality environment by leveraging the Unified Foundational Ontology (UFO) and OntoUML modelling language.
+OnBehaVR intends to structure domain information so that data from different sources can be explained, represented, and integrated.

 ## Authors

-This work was developed by researchers from the [Human Media Interaction (HMI) group](https://www.utwente.nl/en/eemcs/hmi/) and the [Semantics, Cybersecurity & Services (SCS) Group at the University of Twente, The Netherlands](https://www.utwente.nl/en/eemcs/scs/).
+This work was developed by researchers from the [Human Media Interaction (HMI) group](https://www.utwente.nl/en/eemcs/hmi/) and the [Semantics, Cybersecurity & Services (SCS) group](https://www.utwente.nl/en/eemcs/scs/) at the University of Twente, The Netherlands.

 - [Delaram Javdani Rikhtehgar](https://orcid.org/0009-0007-8266-8395) [[GitHub](https://github.com/DelJavdani)] [[LinkedIn](https://www.linkedin.com/in/delaram-javdani-660941186/)]